fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8c.md

 ### Exercises 8.13.-8.16.

+The following exercises are guite likely breaking your frontend.
+Do not worry it yet, the fronend shall be fixed and expanded in next chapter.
 #### 8.13: Database, part 1

 Change the library application so that it saves the data to a database.
 You can find the <i>mongoose schema</i> for books and authors from [here](https://github.com/fullstack-hy/misc/blob/master/library-schema.md).